-Beginning upon the Commission's approval of this amended Plan, Metro Harvest will utilize the proposed measurements to assess its Plan and will account for demonstrating proof of success or progress of the Plan upon the yearly renewal of the license.
-The HR Director will review and evaluate Metro Harvest' measurable outcomes no less than twice annually to ensure that Metro Harvest is meeting its commitments.
-Metro Harvest is mindful that demonstration of the Plan's progress and success will be submitted to the Commission upon renewal.
+Upon the Commission's approval of the Plan, MH will utilize the proposed measurements to track its Plan and will account for demonstrating proof of progress of the Plan upon yearly renewal of the License.
+The HR Director will review and evaluate MH's measurable outcomes no less than twice annually to ensure that MH is meeting its commitments.
+MH will submit a demonstration of the Plan's progress, successes, and opportunities to the Commission upon renewal of licenses.